BA, California State University, Long Beach

 MA, New York University

 PhD, University of Kansas

-Christina Hodel is an American/French Polynesian filmmaker, screenwriter, film & television scholar, actress, and educator.
+Christina Hodel is an award-winning American/French Polynesian filmmaker, screenwriter, film & television scholar, actress, and educator.
 She is currently an Assistant Professor in the Department of Communication Studies at Bridgewater State University where she teaches courses in both filmmaking and film studies.
 She works in both Boston, MA and Los Angeles, CA.

 Her films have received funding, won awards, and screened at festivals including Docs Without Borders, Rome Prisma Independent Film Awards, Essex Doc Fest, American Golden Picture International Film Festival, Tallgrass International Film Festival, Bare Bones International Film and Music Festival, and Lady's First International Film Festival among many others.

 She has worked for Food Network, HBO, CBS, ABC, NBC, Freeform, Showtime, The CW, 20th Century Fox, Warner Brothers, Universal Pictures, Sony Pictures, The History Channel, and YouTube Premium.

 Christina’s current research explores issues of gender, identity, and girl power in contemporary “tween” television.
 She has been interviewed by Bustle and Voices of America.
 She has published in Jump Cut, Girlhood Studies, In Media Res, the Alberta Journal of Educational Research, the Routledge Encyclopedia of Modernism, Studies in the Humanities, and the Historical Journal of Film, Radio and Television.

 Filmmaking, Film Studies, Gender, Children's Media, Directing, Screenwriting, Producing, Feminist Studies, Tween Television, Narrative Filmmaking, Documentary Filmmaking